samweeks92/GKE-ACM-ASM-demo/README.md

 This is an example implementation of the [terraform-google-kubernetes](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine) Terraform module, specifically demonstrating the creation of:
 - Private GKE Cluster in a Service Project of a Shared VPC
-- Installation of Anthos Service Mesh (managed control plane)
+- Installation of Anthos Service Mesh (Managed Control Plane)
+- Installation of Anthos Config Management
+- Deployment of example Policy Controller policies
-- Example of deploying an application to the cluster via the [hashicorp/kubernetes](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs) provider
+- Deployment of an application to the cluster via Config Sync

-It requires the following prereqs to be in place in the environment:
+It requires only a single Project that acts as the central CICD project for further infrastructure roll out.
+Pre-reqs:
+- Create a Project and enable billing
+- Enable Cloud Source Repos and sync this git project with a new Cloud Source Repos directory in the Project.

+The following will then be provisioned by Terraform:
 - Host Project
 - Service Project
 - Shared VPC with Subnets shared to the Service Project
 - Secondary ranges for Pods and Services on the Subnet shared to the Service Project
-- Cloud Source Repos setup as a git remote origin for repo (or mirrored from a remote origin)
+- Private GKE cluster in the Service Project
+- ASM and ACM installed on the cluster
+- ACM Config Sync configured to synchronise with the [apps/](apps/) directory

 The majority of the Infrastructure Deployment is performed via Terraform.
 It adopts a layered Terraform approach.
 Each layer is completely independent with separate configuration and state.
 There may however be some dependenices between the layers, these dependencies should all be one-way (dependency from a higher layer to a lower-layer only).